pnalla/wholesaleapp/README.md

 Swagger is implemented on the api's, if we run the application locally, we can see all the documentation. http://localhost:8090/swagger-ui.html

-I have written Unit Tests, Component Tests and blackbox test few of them.
+I have written Unit Tests, Component Tests and blackbox cucumber test cases few of them.
 Due to time constraint couldn't write many test cases for all the clases.